Yuya-Hikima/ICML2025-Guided-Zeroth-Order-Methods/README.md

 2. The results will be saved in a folder named according to the corresponding data ID and the input arguments.

 3. To manually configure parameters, edit the sections labeled `#common settings` or `#settings for each method` in the script.

+## Licence
+You must follow the terms of the "NTT Software License Agreement."
+Be sure to read it.

+## Author
+Yuya Hikima wrote this text.
+If you have any problems, please contact yuya.hikima at gmail.com.